October 24 – December 6, 2019

 Reception October 24, 2019 7-8:30 PM

-Gallery Talk Susan Rosenberg Jones at 6:15 PM on the night of the opening on October 24, 2019
+Gallery Talk Susan Rosenberg Jones at 6:15 PM at the Griffin on the night of the opening on October 24, 2019

 For nearly a decade, I have visited farm animal sanctuaries across America to create photographic portraits of geriatric animals.
 I began this series shortly after caring for my mom who had Alzheimer’s disease.
 The experience had a profound effect on me and forced me to confront my own mortality.
 I am terrified of growing old and I started photographing geriatric animals in order to take an unflinching look at this fear.
 As I met rescued farm animals and heard their stories, though, my motivation for creating this work changed.
 I became a passionate advocate for these animals and I wanted to use my images to speak on their behalf.